icolf/NewFoodNutrientsFromAzreDevops/README.md

 ### Architecture
 #### Backend
-To be able to demonstrate some __SOLID__ architecture principles I've incorporated into the solution a unit testing project which needs to mock MVC controllers.
+To be able to demonstrate some __SOLID__ architecture principles I've incorporated into the solution a unit testing project and an integration testing project.
+The unit testing project needs to mock MVC controllers.
 To mocked this controllers I needed to decoupled them from its context calls _(in this case from EF 6 calls)_ by using the __Repository and Unit of Work Patterns__ described by Martin Fowler in his book __Patterns of Enterprise Application and Architechture__.

 First, I made a repository for each entity type _(i.e. RecipeRepository, RecipeIngredient, etc.)_.
 These repositories would consist mainly of all query calls to the data base and adding entities to the ChangeTracking _("Attach(entity)")_ system of the context.
 Removing those queries from the controllers and putting them into the repositories left controllers with less responsibilities __(Single Responsibility Principle)__ and a better __separation of concerns__.
 This also lets other controllers call this queries giving the benefit of reusing queries.